x-ENIAC/MIPT_projects_2_sem/README.md

-Well, this repo is created for 2 semester study projects at MIPT.
+This repo is created for 2 semester study projects at MIPT.
 Below you can see the names of the projects and their small descriptions.

 ## [Drawing a frame](https://github.com/owl1234/MIPT_projects_2_sem/tree/master/Draw%20frame)